 My students’ needs and interests are my primary concern.
 I will not keep a student for any financial interest of my own.
 When I feel a student would benefit from another teacher’s instruction, I will recommend another teacher.
 I welcome any feedback you have for me, as you know your child better than I ever will.
-I think about my students’ musical development every week, and I continue to study violin pedagogy.

 I feel privileged to pass along to students what I have learned from many years of playing the violin professionally and studying with some of the best teachers in the world.
 I have more than 25 years of experience in professional orchestras and various chamber groups, and I have played with a long roster of famous soloists.